-Is it really possible that marriage can improve your chances of side-stepping dementia?
-According to the latest review of the evidence, married folk have a much lower risk of developing dementia than lifelong singletons.
+Is it possible that marriage reduces the risk of dementia?
+According to the latest review of the evidence, married people have a much lower risk of developing dementia than lifelong singletons.

 Due to escalating figures and the absence of a cure, many researchers are now dedicated to developing a better picture of how and why these disruptive conditions emerge.

 As we all know, prevention is better than cure, so understanding what increases the likelihood of developing dementia is essential.
-Of course, the greatest risk factor — the inevitable, creeping, tick-tock clock of chronological age — cannot be changed.
+Of course, the greatest risk factor — the inevitable advancement of chronological age — cannot be changed.
 However, others can be altered.

 A paper published this week in the Journal of Neurology, Neurosurgery, and Psychiatry revisited 15 studies investigating dementia and marital status.
 The investigation included more than 800,000 participants from Asia, North and South America, and Europe.